mattfmiller/crate-digger/README.md

 https://crate-digger2.herokuapp.com/
 This application will allow users to create, read, update, and delete records in a personal collection database.

-For Sketch wireframe and prototype design see https://github.com/m-chu/crate-digger-design

 #### User Story

 A. As a user, I want to add a record to my collection<br>